Logius-standaarden/fsc-external-contract/specifications.md

 ### ServicePublicationGrant

 * *delegation.publication.external_contract_reference(object):*
-  The object that contains the delegation information in case of a ServiceConnectionGrant
+  The object that contains the delegation information
 * *reference(string):*
   The reference to the contract.
 Must be a string.
 Example shown uses a URL, but any string value is valid
 * *delegator_id(string):*
-  The ID of the Delegator that has delegated the autorisation to publish the Service
+  The ID of the Delegator that has delegated the authorisation to publish the Service
 * *delegator_name(string):*
-  The name of the Delegator that has delegated the autorisation to publish the Service
+  The name of the Delegator that has delegated the authorisation to publish the Service

 Example:
 ```json